How long has your staff been employed?

 How do you bill us?

 Tuition is due in advance of attendance.
 Grandma's House is not setup to “bill” parents.
-You may pay weekly, bi-weekly, or monthly; whatever is most convenient for your family.
+Grandma's House offers an ACH payment option or you may pay weekly, bi-weekly, or monthly; whatever is most convenient for your family.

 Can my child attend kindergarten three days a week?